alllee/AzureAIMystery/LogicApp/README.md

 ##### Upload files via Azure Portal

 * Head over to your storage account resource in the Azure Portal
-* Click on the containers section
+* Click on the containers section.
+(If one does not exist.
+Click on the + container button at the top and add a private container called "suspectstatements")
 * Select your suspect statements container
 * Click the upload button at the top and select the files you wish to upload.